CERT of Skagit County

 The Skagit County CERT mission is to strategically train and equip as many "initial" responders as funding and volunteer manpower allow before our next major disaster."

-As of February 17, our most recent CERT classes come to an end.
-They were held at the Burlington Fire Station and Shelter Bay Club House in La Conner.
+Our most recent CERT classes were held at the Sedro Woolley Fire Station.
 The classes were both humorous and serious.
 It felt like being a kid again when we put out fires using fire extinguishers and the fire hose at the station.
 Other classes covered the organization of CERT, disaster psychology, triage, disaster medical operations, search and rescue, and terrorism.
 Everything was implemented to help us feel comfortable in decision making roles.
 The instructors were knowledgeable, patient and friendly.
 We had a great turnout of people learning to take care of themselves, their families and their communities.
-The next Basic CERT classes will be held in Sedro-Woolley and Anacortes.
-For more information, please check the Upcoming Classes pages at the top of your screen.
+The next Basic CERT classes will be held in Mount Vernon and Anacortes, for more information, please check the Upcoming Classes pages at the top of your screen.